neverstopbuilding/blog/src/_posts/2012-06-09-how-to-check-your-snail-mail-online.md

 Here are the steps I follow to manage my snail mail given this system:

 1. Any email from them is auto-tagged with “Mail” in gMail and appears in a separate folder.
-This let’s me know if I have a new message or a scan is complete.
+This lets me know if I have a new message or a scan is complete.
 2. I can then check my account manually and do one of the following:
     -   **It’s Junk** - Shred it and delete the image, maybe make a note